-In her role as a senator, Harris has proposed various pieces of tax-related legislation.
+Vice President-elect Kamala Harris served as a senator for three years and proposed various pieces of tax-related legislation in that time.
 "She's definitely been bigger on all of these [tax] programs that would deliver cash to low- and middle-income families and people," says Elaine Maag, principal research associate at the Urban-Brookings Tax Policy Center.

 Currently, the earned income tax credit (EITC) is targeted toward low-income working families.
 Its value is based on their annual income, filing status, and number of kids.
 A family with one child and annual income between $10,540 and $19,330 in a year, for example, could qualify for a refundable tax credit of $3,584, according to Tax Policy Center estimates.
 Qualifying families get that money as part of their refund after filing their taxes.

 The LIFT Act was proposed as an additional credit that "differs [from EITC] in two ways that are very important," says Maag.
 "The first is that benefits are based on your marital status rather than the number of children in your household."
 The EITC is focused on households with children, so many people who could use the tax credit but who aren't parents are left out.

 Secondly, "if you're very low-income," getting that financial assistance only after you file your taxes "can be a long time to wait," she says.
 Harris' tax credit would instead be delivered throughout the year.

 Those eligible would fill out an IRS form at the beginning of the year.
 Then depending on how much they qualify for, single people would be sent up to $250 per month and married couples up to $500 per month.
 Any discrepancies would be resolved when they filed their taxes the following year.
 If anyone got more than they qualified for, for instance, they'd owe the IRS money.